 Let’s start with the easy tip.

 I use my teeth.
 Yes, I do.
 And no, that’s not a bad thing.
-I’m not using much pressure — and that’s my point.
+I’m not using much pressure — that’s the point.
 I’ve been using the same two teeth to close split shot for about thirty years.
 They look the same as the other teeth.
 I once asked my dentist if I was damaging those teeth, and he said he saw no difference.
 True story.

 With most split shot, it only takes a small amount of pressure to tighten the shot to your line.

 Split shot marketed for fly fishing is way smaller than the Gremlin lead shot commonly used with spinning tackle.
 When the rest of your rig and presentation are dialed, you don’t need much weight to get a pair of nymphs down.
-I carry #1, #4, #6 and #8.
+I carry #1, #4, #6 and #8 for nymphs.
 Quickly and easily changing split shot weights is very important to me, so I choose split shot that have a small divot in the top, to aid in removal.

 Recap: you need fine-tipped hemostats, not your workbench pliers.
+And buy the right shot.

 All split shot slides, some more than others.
 And to some guys, the split-shot-slide isn’t a big deal.
 They simply tie a knot in the leader where they want the shot to stay put, then let the shot slide down to the knot.
 If that’s you, I envy your cavalier approach to life.